-Some people may argue that the guaranteed cash values inside a whole life policy is not as much as the cash values on a Universal Life Insurance but then this is because the cash values in a whole life insurance contract aren’t necessarily invested in the markets, which means that your insurance death benefit isn’t partly dependent on market performance.
+Some people may argue that the guaranteed cash values inside a whole life policy are not as much as the cash values on a Universal Life Insurance but then this is because the cash values in a whole life insurance contract aren’t necessarily invested in the markets, which means that your insurance death benefit isn’t dependent on market performance.

 Is Whole Life Insurance Worth It?

 If you have kids, a spouse or anyone else who is financially dependent on you, any life insurance protection is worth it!

 This is because life insurance protects the financial interest of your loved ones.

 Life insurance makes it a point that your loved ones don’t have to worry about the costs that may arise upon your death, or that their lifestyle and future will drastically be affected.

 I know it’s morbid but it’s important to plan for the unexpected or risk your family’s future should you pass away unexpectedly.

 For people who have grown up kids, that cost may only be your final taxes and funeral or memorial service(s), not unless of course if you have a size-able asset that you want to pass on to your next generation.

 It may or may not… depending on your personal situation and goals.
 Permanent life insurance is surely worth it and depending on your preference it may come in the form of Whole life insurance or universal life policy.

 If you’re reading this article, you may be risk-averse and you’re looking at guarantees.
 In that case, whole life insurance is just worth it!